nwdaudt/munida_seabirds/scripts/README.md

 ## Manuscript

 After running the above scripts, you will get all the results needed to compile the manuscript.
-The source `RMarkdown` file is in  `./rmd_tex/`.
+The source file for the manuscript is at `./rmd_tex/TeX/ms-ECSS.tex`. **Note:** to avoid repetition of files I have **not** copied all Figs to this directory (as Elsevier requests that figures are in the same directory as the TeX file) -- so you may need to do it yourself if you want to compile the exact PDF.